 ChatGPT's parental controls are helpful and should be used, but they have real limitations.
 They were added to a platform originally designed for adults, which means safety features came as an afterthought rather than being built into the foundation.

 PinwheelGPT takes a different approach: we built an AI chatbot from the ground up with children and families in mind.
-And it's completely free to use.
+And it's completely free to use on any device.

 Here's what makes PinwheelGPT different: